ethereumdegen/spirit_editor/README.md

 ### Placing Doodads

- - Create a file at assets/doodad_manifest.manifest.ron  and build your doodad definitions in there
+ - Create a file at assets/doodad_manifest.manifest.ron  and build your doodad definitions in there.
+By default, this file will be broken since model assets are gitignored out due to licensing.

 ```
  # this is an example doodad manifest file telling the editor how to render (preview) doodads